2018ik/2018ik.github.io/_wiki/building.markdown

 ## Background

-God's work is a **building** work; He is building Himself into man and man into Himself.
-With God's creation there is nothing of god Himself in His creatures.
+**Building** is the believers' growth in the divine life and being joined together with other believers in the divine life (Eph.
+4:15-16).
+God's work is a building work; He is building Himself into man and man into Himself.
+With God's creation there is nothing of God Himself in His creatures.
 In His building God works with Himself as the material.
 Therefore, God's building is is a divine mingling of God Himself with man as His creature.

 ## Biblical Basis